Ep:02 Learning from Past Recessions: Cutting Costs, Reducing Turnover & Increasing Revenue

-Stephen Tweed has been in home care for several economic downturns, including the Great Recession and he’s joining us to talk about what he’s learned from past economic downturns and what insight that will give agency owners navigating current challenges.
+Stephen Tweed has been in home care for several economic downturns and today he's joining us to talk about what he's learned from past economic downturns and what insight that will give agency owners navigating current challenges.

 Miriam Allred (00:00):